Noznoc/geojson-api/README.md

 This line uses ogr2ogr to store a GeoJSON file into a specific table from a specific PostgreSQL/PostGIS database.

-After running this line, go to pgAdmin4, your database should now have a new table with all the geojson data in it.
+After running this line, go to pgAdmin4, your database should now have a new table with all the GeoJSON data in it.
 The geometry is stored as a wkb_geometry column with the 4326 (WGS84) projected coordinate system.
 In my case, it was one of the last columns in the database.

 ## API Installation

-Now that your database exists with geojson data, you can develop a server and web app that queries and visualizes the data.
+Now that your database exists with GeoJSON data, you can develop a server and web app that queries and visualizes the data.
 The server.js code creates the server, but queries.js connects and queries the database to the Node and Express based server.
 There is one key line you will have to change in queries.js to make the server access your local database:

     var connectionString = process.env.DATABASE_URL || 'postgres://[user name]:[password]:[port]/[database name]';

 The process.env.DATABASE_URL is there just in case you want to use Heroku to store the database in the cloud.

-The current query function (getData()) in queries.js pulls the wkb_geometry, the building type tag, the area, and the centroid from either table and then converts the query into a geojson feature collection.
+The current query function (getData()) in queries.js pulls the wkb_geometry, the building type tag, the area, and the centroid from either table and then converts the query into a GeoJSON feature collection.

 # Deploy API / App